berselis/berselis/README.md

 ### Hi there 👋
-🔭 I’m currently working on ...
+🔭 I’m currently available to locaborate in projects.

+📫 How to reach me: berselismendoza@gmail.com

 <!--
 **berselis/berselis** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.